 From revolutionary bobs to fabulous finger waves to yes, those Flapper-year headbands, scroll on down to get a deep dive into the most recognizable looks that work well beyond Halloween.

 As far as 1920s hairstyles for short hair go, bobs were certainly the definitive look of the decade.
-Women wore their hair (and hemlines!) in shorter lengths as a statement of independence, and accessorized it in a myriad of ways: Fascinators, ribboned headbands and bejeweled pins were superbly in vogue, as well as played up the dazzling opulence of the Jazz Age.
+Women wore their hair (and hemlines!) in shorter lengths as a statement of independence, and accessorized it in a myriad of ways: Fascinators, ribboned headbands, and bejeweled pins were superbly in vogue, as well as playing up the dazzling opulence of the Jazz Age.

 1. Blunt Bob